GageRadtke/GageRadtke/README.md

 &emsp; My name is Gage Radtke.
 I am current Student at Saint Leo University working to complete my Bachelors in Cybersecurity.
-Then most likely finish off my Bachelors in Computer Science.
+Then once completed I will most likely return to wilmington university to finish off my Bachelors in Computer Science.
 I am a veteran and not currently working in the field.
 As I near the end of my professional schooling.
 I have been in the process of applying for different interships and job opportunities.

-At Home I maintain my home network which consists of 1 pfSense firewall, 1 ngix webserver with reverse proxy to access a nas.
-1 3 node proxmox cluster with High avalibility set up, 6 personal computers and 2 printers in their own Vlan, 1 Vland for my media devices such as Tv's ect, 1 Vlan for Iot Devices to communicate amongst themselves, 1 Vlan for a 3CX phone system (I put random phones around the house for fun), 1 Vlan for Security cameras internal network only.
-My home Hardware does include 2 unifi switches and a unifi WAP
+At Home I maintain my home network which consists of 1) pfSense firewall on a security device, 1) NGINX reverse proxy to create a secure home lan with certificates.
+1) 3 node proxmox cluster Bulit on three 6th gen intel computers that has high avalibility set up, 1) Home bulit Nas on a 13th gen intel, 6) personal computers two home built, and 2 printers in their own Vlan, 1 Vlan for my media devices such as Tv's ect, 1 Vlan for Iot Devices to communicate amongst themselves, 1 Vlan for a 3CX phone system (I put random phones around the house for fun), 1 Vlan for Security cameras internal network only.
+My home Hardware does include unifi switches and a unifi WAP which allows me to learn the unifi ecosystem.
+Some off the popular software I use is home assistiant, zabbix, wazuh, nextcloud, piehole, and many others.

 Recently, I completed the Google Ai Essentials and Cybersecurity Professional Certificate to pursue my passion for technology and Cybersecurity.
 The Google Ai and Cybersecurity Professional Certificate have prepared me for industry-ready jobs.
 My ultimate goal is to become a Security Analyst or forensic investigator.
 This role suits me because I have strong analytical abilities, persistence, eagerness to learn, a can-do attitude, problem-solving skills, communication skills to address problems and emerging threats, and previous law enforcement type background and studies.